GHSA Retail Licensing Program

 Some of these stores aren’t carrying GHSA merchandise.
 Why?

-The GHSA can only guarantee that member schools receive royalty on GHSA hang tag merchandise.
+The GHSA can only guarantee that member schools receive royalty on NFHS hang tag merchandise.
 Each school can control and enforce protection of their brand.
 Local companies should support your school financially through sponsorships, advertisements, royalties, revenue sharing, donation of products/services or other agreed upon compensation in exchange for marketing rights.

 Should schools develop original marks and logos?